grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Oh right... the `ReservationDto` needs to be created by the `ReservationInProgress` based on the current state of the application and the data in the `ReservationRequestDto`, but the `ReservationInProgress` knows nothing about any of these things so far.

 **Johnny:** Yes, filling the `ReservationInProgress` is one of the responsibilities of the application we are writing.
 If we did it all in the `TicketOffice` class, this class would surely have too much to handle and our Statement would grow immensely.
-So we need to push the responsibility of handling our use case further to other collaborating objects and use mocks for those objects here.
+So we need to push the responsibility of handling our use case further to other collaborating roles and use mocks to play those roles here.

 **Benjamin:** So what do you propose?

 **Johnny:** Remember our discussion from several minutes ago?
 Usually, when I push a use case-related logic to another object at the system boundary, I pick from among the Facade pattern and the Command pattern.
 Facades are simpler but less scalable, while commands are way more scalable and composable but a new command object needs to be created by the application each time a use case is triggered and a new command class needs to be created by a programmer when support for a new use case is added to the system.

-**Benjamin:** Ok, I already know that you prefer commands.
+**Benjamin:** I already know that you prefer commands.

-**Johnny:** Well, yeah, bear with me if only for the sake of seeing how commands can be used here.
+**Johnny:** Yeah, bear with me if only for the sake of seeing how commands can be used here.
 I am sure you could figure out the Facade option by yourself.

-**Benjamin:** Ok, so what do I type?
+**Benjamin:** What do I type?

-**Johnny:** Well, let's assume we have this command and then let's think about what we want our `TicketOffice` to do with it.
+**Johnny:** Let's assume we have this command and then let's think about what we want our `TicketOffice` to do with it.

 **Benjamin:** We want the `TicketOffice` to execute the command, obviously..?